 - Red wine, aged cheese, smoked fish, chicken liver, figs, and certain beans

-Alcohol, stress, certain odors or perfumes, loud noises or bright lights, and smoking may also trigger a migraine.
+Alcohol, stress, hormonal changes, skipping meals, lack of sleep, certain odors or perfumes, loud noises or bright lights, exercise, and cigarette smoking may also trigger a migraine.

 Try to treat your symptoms right away.
 This may help make the headache less severe.
 When migraine symptoms begin:

 - Drink water to avoid dehydration, especially if you have vomited